1. Home

 Rights of a person receiving end-of-life care

-A person has a right to receive the end-of-life care and treatment required by their state of health and to have access to quality care in accordance with their needs, particularly to prevent and relieve their suffering.
+A person has a right to receive the end-of-life care required by their health status and to have access to quality care in accordance with their needs, particularly to prevent and relieve their suffering.

-End-of-life care is provided in institutions in the health and social services network, in palliative care hospices, and at home.
-Every institution or palliative care hospice must have a policy on end-of-life care specifying the nature and extent of care provided under its roof.
-It is important that patients and those close to them consult this policy before choosing the place where they will receive care.
+End-of-life care is provided in institutions in the health and social services network and in palliative care hospices.
+It can also be administered at home.
+Every institution or palliative care hospice must have a policy on end-of-life care that specifies the nature and scope of the care available on their premises.

 Medical aid in dying